kennyfrc/cami.js/README.md

 **Deeply Nested Updates:**

-An interesting thing to note (which many libaries have struggle supporting) is that Cami's observables support deeply nested updates.
+An interesting thing to note (which many libaries don't support with one method/function) is that Cami's observables support deeply nested updates.
 This means that if your observable's value is an object, you can update deeply nested properties within that object.
 Example:

 ```javascript
 let user = this.observable({ name: { first: 'John', last: 'Doe' } });